 So how do you reach new people?

-This same mindset holds true outside of social media.
-If you can grab hold of the idea that what you’re ultimately promoting is your brand and that you don’t have to depend on social media updates to do that, you’ll start seeing all kinds of new ways to do it.
+If you can grab hold of the idea that what you’re ultimately promoting is your brand and that you don’t have to depend on your blog alone to do that, you’ll start seeing all kinds of new ways to do it.

 The Nitty-Gritty of Getting More Traffic